-Tunisia is located in the south of the Mediterranean basin, therefore climatic conditions and consequently the rainfall, the origin of renewable water resources and principal factor for rainfed (dry) farming systems, are influenced by the Mediterranean climatic perturbations from the North and also by the desert effects from the South.
-On the other hand, in Tunisia, drought periods could be restricted for one or more regions and could be generalized.
+Tunisia is located in the South of the Mediterranean basin, therefore climatic conditions and consequently the rainfall, the origin of renewable water resources and principal factor for rainfed (dry) farming systems, are influenced by the Mediterranean climatic perturbations from the north and also by the desert effects from the south.
+In other hand, in Tunisia, drought periods could be restricted for one or some regions and could be generalized.
 The drought duration could be one season or one year and more, but with a variable intensity.
-The probability of having 3 successive dry years like the drought of 1999-2002 is very small (one time in the North and 2 to 3 times in the Centre and the South during 1 century).
+The probability to have 3 successive dry years is so small (one time in the north and 2 to 3 times in the centre and the south during 1 century), like the drought occurred during 1999-2002.

-According to FAO (1994), the southern Mediterranean countries are among those which will face particularly severe water resource scarcity in the near future.
+According to FAO (1994), especially the southern Mediterranean countries are among those that will face severe water resources scarcity in the near future.
 Regarding the demographic evolution of those countries, the great challenge for the coming decades will be the task of increasing food production with limited water resources, and unfortunately under global climatic changes (Sakiss et al., 1994).
-For this reason, Tunisia focused its policy on the water mobilization, that is conceived with an inter annual volume regulation approach and with inter-basins and within-basin water transfer system, and implemented an integrated water resources management system (IWRM).
-In the Tunisian IWRM process, the drought is considered as a climatic reality, which is taken into account in development plans and programmes.
-The planning for drought for moving from crisis to risk management dates only from the end of the eighties.
-Before, drought was erroneously considered for several years as a temporary and rare climatic event, and consequently its management was "a forced reaction" to respond to immediate needs.
-A drought management system was developed, used for the drought events occurred during 1987-1989 and 1993-1995, and showed the performance of the hydraulic system.
+For this reason, Tunisia focused its policy on the water mobilization, that is conceived with inter annual volume regulation approach and with inter-basins and within-basin water transfer system, and implemented an integrated water resources management system (IWRM).
+In the Tunisian IWRM process, the drought is considered as a climatic reality, which is taken in to account in Development Plan Programs.
+The planning for drought for moving from crisis to risk management dates only from the end the eighties.
+Before, drought was erroneously considered for several years as temporary and rare climatic event, and consequently its management was "a forced reaction" to respond to immediate needs.
+A drought management system have been developed, used for the drought events occurred during 1987-1989 and 1993-1995, and showed the performance of the hydraulic system.
 In 1999, Tunisia elaborated its first drought mitigation guideline (Louati et al., 1999).
-Then later, the guidelines applied during the drought during 1999-2002, were qualified as moderately sufficient, and could be improved; the lessons learned should be established in order to update the system (the guideline).
-The outputs and deliverables of Mediterranean Drought Preparedness and Mitigation Planning (MEDROPLAN) project will certainly be of great importance in the updating process of the drought management system in Tunisia.
+The later, applied during the drought upon during 1999-2002, were qualified as moderately sufficient, and could be improved; the lessons learned should be established in order to update the system (the guideline).
+The output and deliverable of MEDROPLAN will have certainly a high importance in the updating process of the drought management system in Tunisia.